DerellLicht/wbigcalc/readme.md

 - create debug option to dump X reg in View window, in my dump format

-  1. on StoreReg or ClearReg, call save_cfg_file()

-- Store registers in INI file?
-Maybe stack as well?

 ### Notes about large numbers of digits
 If number of digits is set to larger than 75, the stack displays will only display first 75 characters; that is due to limitations in the original program;